- Canary Islands

 Santa Cruz de Tenerife is still pretty much a city for the island's residents and the tourists rarely make it up here.
-This means that the city is lais back, chilled and you can find lots of bars and restaurants that are filled only with residents, which means that here you'll taste some authentic food and tapas.
+This means that the city is laid back, chilled and you can find lots of bars and restaurants that are filled only with residents, which means that here you'll taste some authentic food and tapas.

 The carnival in Santa Cruz de Tenerife, often referred to as the main Tenerife carnival is the second largest carnival in the world after the one in Rio.
 Each year the carnival has another theme and people get dressed up and party on the streets of Santa Cruz.

-If you have accommodation in the south it's recommended that you travel to the the capital by bus, as the city will be extremely busy and you will find nowhere to park your car.
-During the carnival days there will be special buses from all over Tenerife, so it's safer to choose this option if you want to participate in the Tenerife Carnival.
+If you have accommodation in the south it's recommended that you travel to the capital by bus, as the city will be extremely busy and you will find nowhere to park your car.
+During the carnival days, there will be special buses from all over Tenerife, so it's safer to choose this option if you want to participate in the Tenerife Carnival.

-At this market you will find local food: fruits and vegetables and other foodie souvenirs.
-The building itself is nice to visit, with its colonial style and interior yard.
+Even the building itself is a nice place to visit in Santa Cruz, with its colonial style and interior yard.
 The market is open every day from 9 am to 2:30 PM, except for Mondays when it's closed.

 We always like to discover a new city by walking aimlessly around its streets.
 This way we also found a small local restaurant, that was filled only with locals.
 They were only serving Menu del dia - a special lunch menu, where you can choose from a few options.
 For around 8 Euros we had a filling lunch, which also included a big bottle of water and a coffee at the end.

-After our lunch in Santa Cruz we continued our walk towards Plaza de Espana.
+After our lunch in Santa Cruz, we continued our walk towards Plaza de Espana.
 As far as we learned, this place will be transformed in the nearby future to improve the city's waterfront.

 If you cross the square you will find some stairs that will take you to the remains of Castillo de San Cristobal, which you can visit for free.
 It's a nice way to learn more about the history of Santa Cruz de Tenerife and the island itself.

-Our walks also took us to park Garica Sanabria, which is a rather small park and it's not usually visited by tourists.
+Our walks also took us to park Garcia Sanabria, which is a rather small park and it's not usually visited by tourists.
 However, we enjoyed our walk here and we admired the beautiful flowers that were in bloom in January, although we were in the north of the island.

 If you want to visit the building of the Auditorio, which is designed by the famous architect Santiago Calatrava, you can arrive here by car, as the place has its own parking of around 100 places (you will pay around 0,7 euros/hour).

-This is a beautiful complex designed by the famous Cesar Manrique, with lots of pools and a beautiful views towards Auditorio de Tenerife.
+This is a beautiful complex designed by the famous Cesar Manrique, with lots of pools and beautiful views towards Auditorio de Tenerife.

-The entrance to the park is very cheap, around 2,5 euros for adults so it's nice to go in just to see the installations and have a cup a of coffee admiring the place.
+The entrance to the park is very cheap, around 2,5 euros for adults so it's nice to go in just to see the installations and have a cup of coffee while admiring the place.

-This project is truly unique and you should come see it if you're in Santa Cruz.
-This place used to be the city's rubbish dump and it took a lot of years of hard work to transform it into the beautiful garden that it is today.
+The place where Palmetum is located today used to be the city's rubbish dump and it took a lot of years of hard work to transform it into the beautiful garden that it is today.
 You'll see palm trees from around the world and also other types of plants (depends on the time of the year when you visit).